 - A distinctive floral note – can be used in perfumery.

-- 20-30 times more potent than Australian tea-tree against gram positive bacteria; and 5-10 times more effective against pathogenic fungi.
+- 20-30 times more potent than Australian tea-tree against gram-positive bacteria; and 5-10 times more effective against pathogenic fungi.

 Blends well with:

-Tea tree, rosemary, lavender, petitgrain, basil, lemongrass and citrus oils.
-Also blends well with fresh, green, herbal and sweet honey and floral fragrances.
+Tea tree, rosemary, lavender, petitgrain, basil, lemongrass, and citrus oils.
+Also blends well with fresh, green, herbal, and sweet honey and floral fragrances.
 Only low concentrations are required for beneficial effect so, if desired, the natural aroma of this oil can be readily modified or masked with other fragrances.

-- In clinical tests, on application of undiluted oil to the skin of 30 subjects, there were no reports of skin irritancy.
+- In clinical tests, on the application of undiluted oil to the skin of 30 subjects, there were no reports of skin irritancy.